Krešimir Mikić

 Krešimir Mikić ([krěʃimir mikiç]; born 17 April 1974) is a Croatian theatre and film actor.
 He is known for his roles in acclaimed feature films, including Zlatko in Sex, Drink and Bloodshed, Krešo in I Love You, Mirko in The Melon Route, and Don Fabijan in The Priest's Children.

 On stage, he is known for his prominent activity in the Zagreb Youth Theatre and the Croatian National Theatre in Zagreb.

+Career

+His acting in Dalibor Matanić's The Dawn was highly praised by critics.